 "What would you like to take a stand on?" he asked 35 wiggly, excited 11- and 12-year-olds.
 "I really miss our gym and music classes," one student replied.
 "Why don't we have them anymore?" another student chimed in.

 In the next few weeks, Weir's students read studies about the cognitive, physical and emotional benefits of music and gym classes.
-They also researched articles about their school's financial woes, budget cuts, and emergency managers—and they held a protest at the district and wrote letters to their federal, state, and local officials.
+They also researched articles about their school's financial woes, budget cuts, and emergency managers—and they held a protest in front of their school and wrote letters to their federal, state, and local officials.
 The state superintendent of Michigan schools, Brian Whiston, responded to students by promising to restore the programs as soon as he can.
 Emergency Manager Darnell Earley still hasn't replied.